NuRisk: A Visual Question Answering Dataset for Agent-Level Risk Assessment in Autonomous Driving: Methodology

 \subsubsection{Conversation Format Conversion}

-To ensure broad compatibility and leverage a proven structure for instruction-following, we adopt the widely used LLaVA conversation format~\cite{liu2023visual}.
-Each Visual Question Answering sample contains an \textit{image} field specifying the sequential image path and a \textit{conversations} array with alternating \textit{human} and \textit{gpt} messages. \textit{Human} queries include the \texttt{<image>} token and request agent-specific risk analysis, while \textit{gpt} responses provide structured JSON output containing risk assessment with numerical scores, spatio-temporal distance tracking, and chain of thought explanations.
-This format enables the model to explicitly articulate the reasoning process for agent behavior prediction and risk assessment across temporal sequences, as shown in Figure~\ref{fig:framework}.
+To ensure broad compatibility and leverage a proven instruction-following structure, we adopt the widely used LLaVA conversation format~\cite{liu2023visual}.
+Each Visual Question Answering sample contains an \textit{image} field specifying the sequential image path and a \textit{conversations} array with alternating \textit{human} and \textit{gpt} messages. \textit{Human} queries include the \texttt{<image>} token and request agent-specific risk analysis, while \textit{gpt} responses provide structured JSON output containing risk assessments with numerical scores, spatio-temporal distance tracking, and chain of thought explanations.
+This format enables the model to explicitly articulate the reasoning process for predicting agent behavior and assessing risk across temporal sequences, as shown in Figure~\ref{fig:framework}.
 We also include related word clouds for conversation analysis in the framework visualization.

 This format enables direct compatibility with existing \glspl{vlm} training frameworks and ensures consistent, structured outputs for quantitative risk assessment.